payola/Payola/docs/developer_guide.md

 <a name="domain"></a>
 ## Package cz.payola.domain

-The `domain` project builds on the [`common`](#common) project, inheriting from classes and traits in the `common` project.
+The `domain` project builds upon the [`common`](#common) project, inheriting from classes and traits in the `common` project.
 Additional functionality and logic is hence added as well as dependencies on other libraries, such as [Jena](http://jena.apache.org) for parsing RDF/XML files into Graph objects.

 The idea behind the `domain` project is for it to be fully independent on other projects within Payola (other than `common`) - you can take the domain project and use it in a different project without any modification.